William Wagner (physician): Biography

-Wagner was born in Karlsruhe and educated at the University of Würzburg before participating in the 1848 Revolutions alongside compatriots Carl Schurz and Franz Sigel.
-He escaped to the United States and settled in Chicago in 1849, where he established a medical practice.
+Wagner was born on Kislau Castle in Mingolsheim, where his father was Quartermaster for the Baden Corps of Invalids stationed there.
+He later grew up in Karlsruhe, with his father being a Registrator, and was educated at the University of Heidelberg before participating in the 1848 Revolution in Baden alongside compatriots Carl Schurz and Franz Sigel.
+He finished his studies at the University of Würzburg in the Kingdom of Bavaria and emigrated to the United States.
+Wagner settled in Chicago in 1849, where he established a medical practice.
 He was appointed City Doctor by Mayor John Charles Haines in 1859 and served as a Major and surgeon in the 24th Illinois Infantry Regiment from 1861 to 1863.
 In 1864 he was elected Coroner of Cook County on the Republican ticket and reelected in 1865.
 He was one of the organizers of the Cook County Hospital in 1866 and was appointed a member of the Board of Health in 1867.
-He married Matilda Brentano, daughter of Illinois Congressman and fellow Forty-Eighter Lorenz Brentano.
+He married Matilda Brentano, adopted stepdaughter of Illinois Congressman and fellow Forty-Eighter Lorenz Brentano.

-He died in Chicago on July 5, 1872.
+He died in Chicago on July 5, 1872, and was buried at Graceland Cemetery.